OUXT-Polaris/robotx_behavior_tree/README.md

 ### behavior_tree_action_builder
 This package provide action node template and useful macro.
 To make a node which can use with BehaviorTree.CPP, you need to add some confusing code.

+### robotx_behavior_msgs
+Messages for defining behavior of robot.
+3D models in this package was included from [this package.](https://github.com/osrf/vrx)